cakephp/cakephp/src/ORM/README.md

 ## Creating Custom Table and Entity Classes

-By default, the Cake ORM uses the `\Cake\ORM\Table` and `\Cake\ORM\Entity` classes to intercat with the database.
+By default, the Cake ORM uses the `\Cake\ORM\Table` and `\Cake\ORM\Entity` classes to interact with the database.
 While using the default classes makes sense for quick scripts and small applications, you will often want to use your own classes for adding your custom logic.